lunduniversity/introsofteng/README.md

 # introsofteng
 Teaching material for "Introduction to Software Engineering" at Lund University, LTH. http://cs.lth.se/etsa02/

+## Contents of this repo

+The main directories are:
+* `exercises` with course material for the exercise sessions
+* `labs` with instructions and source code for the lab sessions
+* `lectures` with slides
+* `project-rumble` with instructions, templates, and examples for the Robocode project

 ## How to contribute to this repo

 ### Fork and clone